DGauthierLab/how_to/howto_sshkeys.md

     ```
       cat ~/.ssh/id_rsa.pub
     ```
-    #highlight and copy everything from ssh-rsa to the end of the line
+    * highlight and copy everything from ssh-rsa to the end of the line

-    #next, Open and log into GitHub
+    * next, Open and log into GitHub

-    #in "account settings" go to "SSH and GPG Keys"
+    * in "account settings" go to "SSH and GPG Keys"

-    #select "new SSH key" and paste your clipboard into the box
+    * select "new SSH key" and paste your clipboard into the box

-    #add the key
+    * add the key

+4. Placing your key on a remote server/computer

     * For any remote server/computer, copy your public to your `~/.ssh` dir on the remote computer as follows:

     ```bash